A Trip Down Nostalgia Lane

 A Brief Look At My Old Websites

-[note that each blurb was written around the time I made the corresponding version, so language/tone will vary accordingly!]
+[note that each version's blurb was written around the time I made that version, so language and tone will vary accordingly!]

 Version 1.0 (First created: 3-16-1997)

 This is my first attempt at making a website.
 Oh my God!
 Look at that!
 It was my first shot at any kind of graphics design whatsoever!
 Go Microsoft Paint!
 I love how I exported the title graphic as a GIF file so the "glowing" effect looks like crap.
 Hey, I was going for the neon effect but I don't think it worked out too well.
 Oh well, it was my first try!
 I was in 8th grade!
 I had barely even gone through puberty, so what did you expect?